US STOCKS HISTORICAL DATA

 Database Licence

-The US Stocks historical database is licensed for personal use only and is not allowed to be redistributed to any other party.
-If you need to use the database for commercial or redistribution purposes, please contact us with your requirements.
+The US Stocks historical database is licensed for personal use only and the data is not allowed to be resold or redistributed in any form or used commercially.

 History for "currently listed"

-History for currently-listed securities is available in four packages with different extents -
+History for currently-listed securities is available in three packages with different extents -

 If you decide to buy a shorter-length history first, you can subsequently buy a longer-length package and pay just the "incremental" price.